 Benefits and Perks

-More than two-fifths of workers contribute to 401(k) savings accounts sponsored by the firm.
-About one in seven workers receive health insurance, and less than ten percent of workers get dental coverage.
+About one-half set aside retirement funds in an employer-sponsored 401(k).
+About a sixth of workers report having health insurance, and less than ten percent of workers report having dental coverage.
 The company also dishes out perks such as flexible hours.